How-to Tips and Videos

 Sometimes your battery loses it's ability to start whether it's because you left the headlights on all night by accident, or simply because it's too old.
 Here are 10 steps to guide you through boosting your dead battery:

-: Most cars keep the battery near the front of the car on the right or left side.
+1. Open the hood of the car and locate the battery: Most cars keep the battery near the front of the car on the right or left side.

 2. Identify the positive and negative terminals: The positive terminal will be marked with a plus sign (+) and will usually have a red cable attached to it.
 The negative terminal will be marked with a negative sign (-) and will usually have a black cable attached to it.